Caellwyn/bias_variance_tradeoff-ds-west-082420/README.md

 'The model has low variance'
 ```

-    'The model has low variance'

 # Now, let's try the same thing with our complex, polynomial model.

 # Pair Exercise

 ##### [Link](https://datascience.stackexchange.com/questions/38395/standardscaler-before-and-after-splitting-data) about data leakage and scalars

-The link above explains that if you are going to scale your data, you should only train your scalar on the training data to prevent data leakage.
+The link above explains that if you are going to scale your data, you should only train your scaler on the training data to prevent data leakage.

 Perform the same train test split as shown aboe for the simple model, but now scale your data appropriately.